Wallsend - Elermore Vale

 Health performance in Wallsend - Elermore Vale is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Wallsend - Elermore Vale faces notable health challenges, with various conditions affecting both younger and older residents.
-Private health cover stands at approximately 51% of its total population (~11,140 people), slightly lower than Rest of NSW's 55.6%.
+Wallsend - Elermore Vale faces significant health challenges, with various conditions affecting both younger and older residents.
+The area has approximately 51% private health cover, slightly lower than the average SA2 area and Rest of NSW at 55.6%.

-Mental health issues and arthritis are the most prevalent conditions, impacting 11.5 and 10.1% of residents respectively.
-However, 59.9% of residents report no medical ailments, compared to 64.9% across Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 20.0% (4,358 people), compared to Rest of NSW's 16.7%.
-Health outcomes among seniors generally align with the broader population's health profile in the area.
+Mental health issues and arthritis are the most common conditions, impacting 11.5% and 10.1% of residents respectively.
+About 59.9% of residents report no medical ailments, compared to 64.9% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 20.0%, or 4,358 people, compared to 16.7% in Rest of NSW.
+Senior health outcomes present challenges broadly similar to the general population's health profile.

 Frequently Asked Questions - Health